Software I use and why

 DEs vs WMs

 Even though I use i3 myself I believe that tiling window managers are hugely overrated for most people’s use-cases (It doesn’t mean they aren’t good!
+Or even that they aren’t fun to use.
 Just that their value is overestimated.) and they only use them because either their favourite internet celebrity uses them or their friend group does so.
-The reason I use i3 is because I want to have an easily configurable setup, where you have everything in one file you can copy around.
+The reason I it is because I want to have an easily configurable setup, where you have everything in one file you can copy around.
 I don’t think there’s much speed to be gained from switching windows a little faster.
 I can’t think of a case where I have more than 3 windows open (Emacs, Firefox and Ghidra) that I want to swap around at the same time.
 “Alt-tabbing” is more than enough for this.
 I guess I use Emacs as my terminal multiplexer and if somebody doesn’t want to use tmux then using a tiling window manager might be helpful.

 Programming languages

 My two main programming languages are Python and Rust.
-Like I stated above in the Emacs section Python is my goto language for anything where dynamic typing is king.
+Like I stated above in the Emacs section, Python is my goto language for anything where dynamic typing is king.
 Why not a Lisp?
 Lisps tend to be a little dead and realistically in the modern world, where programming stopped being like magic and started being more like science, where we poke at different libraries and see what happens, we want our language to be well supported with a lot libraries, cli tools and other stuff.
 That said overall I really like Python, the only thing that I hate about it is the lack of multistatement lambdas.
 In theory there’s a Python Lisp dialect, kinda like Clojure but less serious, and it’s a really cool project however just using Python is the more pragmantic choice.
 When it comes to statically typed languages Rust is my favourite.
 Everything about it just clicks for me.
 The ADTs.
 The pattern matching.
 The functional-style programming combined with low-level concepts.
 All of the CLI-centric tooling.
-The explicitness of the language (compared to C++ which is a very implicit language in a lot of ways.
-To be precise about what I mean - I don’t talk about implicit type conversions, though that’s part of it, what I mean is stuff more like how we don’t know if something is a “pointer” (reference) by how it’s used until we look at the function signature, all the functions that are implicitly used and created that are hard to predict until you really KNOW the rules, the fact that you can never know for sure if a copy is expensive or not, etc.).
-Forgive me for getting passionate but I think it’s a lovely language.
+The explicitness of the language.
+It’s a lovely language.
 I also use C, though nowadays more and more rarely.
-I use it sometimes for exploit dev, when I just need to do some syscalls and call it a day, or when I feel like doing some pointer fuckery.
+I use it sometimes for my hobbist exploit development stuff, when I just need to do some syscalls and call it a day.
 What I like about C is how well it maps to assembly like no other language.
 I heard once an argument that it’s not true because of all the optimizations and while it might be true in theory, in practice there’s a difference between theory and practice.
-If you ever tried to reverse engineer compiled programs you know how much easier it is to do so with a C program than with any other language.
+If you ever tried to reverse engineer compiled software you know how much easier it is to do so with a C program than with any other language.

 For debugging I use gdb and ipdb.